Prerequisite/Corequisite Key

 3 credit hours

 The course prepares teacher candidates to facilitate children's development of mathematical thinking, including number concepts, geometry, probability, and measurement.
-The Common Core Standards for Mathematics as well as the four domains of the Next Generation Science Standards (NGSS) will be explored.
+Illinois Standards for Mathematics and the Next Generation Science Standards (NGSS) will be explored.
 An emphasis will be placed on holistic learning, technology integration, and developmentally appropriate practice.
+Offered summer.

 EDGEC 507